ciubiadi/CarsHub/README.md

 Due to the NextJS 13 bug that resets scroll position when search params are updated (https://github.com/vercel/next.js/issues/49087).
 So in order to fix this, <strong>the code was refactored and from server-rendering the app switched to client-rendering. </strong>
 <br /><strong>!
 This version can be checked here ( on the "client-side-rendered" branch ) : https://github.com/ciubiadi/CarsHub/tree/client-side-rendered ! </strong>

+### What's next?
+* Implement authentication system
+* Implement favourite cars system management, and allow other users see what cars you have added in your favourite list
+* Implement a car rental system

 ### Desktop Hero Home
 <img width="90%" alt="Screenshot 2023-10-22 at 16 30 12" src="https://github.com/ciubiadi/CarsHub/assets/46215033/fccc1381-51c2-4c4f-990d-fe8e63860f92">